BL4Z3210/Manual-Octopath-Traveler-2-Archipelago/README.md

 # Manual-Octopath-Traveler-2-Archipelago
-Manual Archipelago Support for Octopath Traveler 2 using the Archipelago Manual Client
+Manual Archipelago Support for Octopath Traveler 2 using the Archipelago Manual Client.
+Would recommend using a mod that can stop encounters (for backtracking) and a mod that increases XP and JP gain for shorter syncs.
+I may attempt to make a mod that does both of those things and an option to give filler items at some point.

 The checks:
 - Golden Chests